anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

       ![Assign Role Collection](../Images/K11.png "Assign Role Collection")
     - Click on "Assign Role Collection"

+6. **Creating Employee Master data in the service**: For the application to work properly, you need to replicate Service Manager, Service Technician data in the service.
+For details regarding the API, refer [here](#create-employeesservice-manager-and-service-technician-users-created-in-btp-should-be-replicated-here).\
+This Employee master data is used in the buildApps to determine if the logged in user is Service Manager or Service Technician.
+Based on the logged in user's role, build apps controls the functionality.

-5. **Protect Resources**: In your application code or configuration, you specify which resources require specific roles or scopes for access.
+7. **Protect Resources**: In your application code or configuration, you specify which resources require specific roles or scopes for access.
 This is typically done using authorization mechanisms provided by your application framework or libraries.
 For more information on how to protect APIs using Guards in Nestjs, check [this](https://docs.nestjs.com/guards).

 ## Running backend API using postman
 Please follow below steps to run the APIs